You are here: Home / Get involved / Donate / Your stories / Aqib and Shahbanu’s story

 They realized they needed someone they could talk to as soon as possible.

 “We had made the decision early on that we needed to talk to someone about this as we just didn’t know how to process it,” Aqib mentioned.
-“We realised that mum’s comfort would be conditional on us being able to understand what was happening.
+“We realised that mum’s comfort would be conditional on us understanding what was happening.
 The fact that we could attend this virtual appointment together at the same time whenever we wanted, suited us perfectly.
 And where we have had competing viewpoints, having an expert like Dementia UK’s Admiral Nurses to clarify and explain has been so helpful.”

 Support from Admiral Nurse Ruby